Follow the North Atlantic coastline from Reykjavík into the south coast wonderland and become a Northern Light Hunter.

 Along the return trip to Reykjavik, we will stop at the powerful 65 meter tall Skógafoss Waterfall where a short walk up a flight of steps will reveal one of Iceland´s most scenic views of glaciers, volcanoes and black sandy beaches.
 With viewpoints both above and directly next to the waterfall, photographers will have plenty of chances to capture that unique shot.

 The Seljalandsfoss waterfall is for many guests the highlight of this trip, as you can walk along and behind this waterfall offering a completely unique perspective; just be sure to bring a rain jacket!
+During the short days of winter as you may be arriving in the evening, this waterfall is light up to still give you a chance to capture the perfect regardless of the amount of sunlight.
 From here we will spend about 1.5hrs in the coach returning to Reykjavik.

 Full refund if cancelled due to weather.
 Cancellation fee can be witheld if cancelled with short notice.